MWGiel/Cybersecurity-notes/labs/Ethernaut/DEX2.md

 - Key elements of success:

-    Vulnerability in DexTwo: no require checking whether from and to are token1/token2 — any token can be used.
+    - Vulnerability in DexTwo: no require checking whether from and to are token1/token2 — any token can be used.

-    Transfer Evil to DEX: the DEX must hold some EvilToken so getSwapAmount doesn't divide by zero.
+    - Transfer Evil to DEX: the DEX must hold some EvilToken so getSwapAmount doesn't divide by zero.

-    Allowance: the DEX must have approval to spend EvilToken.
+    - Allowance: the DEX must have approval to spend EvilToken.

-    Matching the amount: swapping 100 Evil for 100 token2 (not 200, because the DEX doesn't have 200 token2).
+    - Matching the amount: swapping 100 Evil for 100 token2 (not 200, because the DEX doesn't have 200 token2).

-- Lessons learned
+- Lessons learned:

-    DexTwo vs Dex: DexTwo has a stricter condition (0 token1 AND 0 token2) and no require on tokens, that's the vulnerability.
+    - DexTwo vs Dex: DexTwo has a stricter condition (0 token1 AND 0 token2) and no require on tokens, that's the vulnerability.

-    getSwapAmount: uses balanceOf(address(this)), the DEX must hold the from token to avoid division by zero.
+    - getSwapAmount: uses balanceOf(address(this)), the DEX must hold the from token to avoid division by zero.

-    Custom token: a powerful tool in attacks on AMMs, it lets you manipulate the exchange rate.
+    - Custom token: a powerful tool in attacks on AMMs, it lets you manipulate the exchange rate.

-    Don't blindly copy walkthroughs: the standard sequence for Dex does not work in DexTwo.
+    - Don't blindly copy walkthroughs: the standard sequence for Dex does not work in DexTwo.

 Level completed